YairShemer/ADL4CV/README.md

     * An information propogation step can be thought of the as the GNN counterpart of a layer in a CNN.
   * Dealing with varible sized input is done using aggregation of data from neigboor nodes in a way that is invariant to the number of those nodes (e.g. using sum, mean and max operation).
   * Invariance to nodes permutation is achived by treating local environments in differenct location on the graph in the same way (e.g. with the same learnable function).
+* Applications:
+  * Tracking obejcts in Videos - *interesting, should add short explaination*
+  * Video object sigmentation: the main idea is to model temporal consistency through a GNN.

+Attention:
+* Mechanism that give more emphasis (i.e. assigning different weight) to some parts of the data, e.g. words in a sentence or locations on an image.
+* Firstly introduced in the field of machine translation, in order to help the forgetness problem in long sentences.
+* **Transformer** - an important variant of attetion, which uses *only* attention for NLP problems.
+  * Simply speaking, every word is connected to all the other words by attention weights.
+  * Can be viewed as a graph, where words are represented by nodes and attention weights by edges.
+  * More details can be found in the original paper *[Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)*
+* Soft vs. hard attention:
+  * Soft attention: weighted sum of the (normalized) attention weights.
+Deterministic, gradients are easily computed. *most commonly used*.
+  * Hard attention: (normalized) attention weights are treated as probability distribution, from which 1 value is sampled.
+Stochastic, gradients are *estimated* through Monte Carlo experiments.
+* Image captioning is an example for computer vision application which uses attention.